pisyek/github-explorer/README.md

 ### Prerequisites

 You need to have nodejs (v11 or later) and npm (v6.7 or later).

-For database, please install MongoDB v4.0.
+For database, please install MongoDB v4.0 and add a user for authentication.

 1. Nodejs installation doc: [here](https://nodejs.org/en/)